MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 The outbound dependencies cover categories such as "Azure Active Directory", "Azure Monitor", "Certificate Authority", and "Azure Storage".
 In each category, there's a list of domain names and ports that are needed to run the service.
 They can be used to programmatically configure the firewall appliance of choice.

-## Deploy Azure Data Explorer cluster into your VNet using an Azure Resource Manager template
+## Deploy Azure Data Explorer cluster into your virtual network using an Azure Resource Manager template

-To deploy Azure Data Explorer cluster into your virtual network, use the [Deploy Azure Data Explorer cluster into your VNet](https://azure.microsoft.com/resources/templates/kusto-vnet/) Azure Resource Manager template.
+To deploy Azure Data Explorer cluster into your virtual network, use the [Deploy Azure Data Explorer cluster into your virtual network](https://azure.microsoft.com/resources/templates/kusto-vnet/) Azure Resource Manager template.

 This template creates the cluster, virtual network, subnet, network security group, and public IP addresses.